jlucaspains/blog/_posts/2021-09-23-env-per-pr-no-containers.md

 <script src="https://gist.github.com/jlucaspains/92d71fd346106e657138f796ab3a708c.js"></script>

 ## Putting everything together
+There are a lot of steps to do and they are harder than they would be in more "modern" scenarios.
+The key point is: you don't need containers to get Environments per PR.

 The final pipeline files may look like this:

 <script src="https://gist.github.com/jlucaspains/3ea5b64f77f27b29bbd3893f19ad5f4a.js"></script

 ## More information
 Here is some very useful content to read how other people have done this: